 To ship into the Klang Valley, your shipment will leave via Changi International Airport (SIN) and then enter Kuala Lumpur International Airport (KUL).
 Usually, airfreight’s speed makes it the preferred option for eCommerce merchants who want to test the market, as inventory will mostly be held in Singapore.

-On the other hand, sea freight is generally more cost-effective for shipping in bulk.
-However, it is slightly slower than air freight.
+On the other hand, sea freight is generally more cost-effective for shipping in bulk at the expense of being slower than air freight.
 When managing your inventory, you’ll need to take into account the estimated delivery date so that you can plan out your supply chain accordingly.

-With Singapore and Malaysia being connected by the causeway, cross-border trucking is another option to consider when delivering your eCommerce sales into Malaysia.
-The cost of cross-border trucking tends to fall between sea freight and air freight, and its delivery speed is also roughly between the two as well.
-Depending on your needs, this option serves either a cross-border delivery strategy or a local distribution strategy well.
+With the causeway that is connected between Malaysia and Singapore, cross-border trucking is another viable option when delivering your eCommerce sales into Malaysia.
+The cost of cross-border trucking tends to fall between sea freight and air freight, and its delivery speed is also in between the two options as well.
+Depending on your needs, this option serves as either a cross-border delivery strategy or a local distribution strategy.

-Once your item arrives in Malaysia’s airport or port, your shipment will be transported into a customs warehouse for clearance.
-This is where the customs officers will inspect your parcel and shipping documents and determine if your product is allowed to enter Malaysia.
+Once your item arrives at Malaysia’s airport or port, your shipment will be transported into a customs warehouse for clearance.
+This is where the customs officers will inspect your parcel and shipping documents to determine if your product is allowed to enter Malaysia.

-To clear customs for import into Malaysia, you or your shipping partner would generally need to provide the following documents:
+To clear customs for importing into Malaysia, you or your shipping partner would generally need to provide the following documents:

 If your item is below Malaysia’s de minimis rate of MYR 500, then there is no need to pay import duties and taxes to the customs office.
 The de minimis rate refers to a value threshold where no duties and taxes are charged if the shipment’s CIF value, which includes your good’s price, shipping fee, and insurance costs if any, is below that point.
 However, this only applies to goods that are delivered via air freight.